AUS Approval On Conventional Loans Versus Refer-Eligible Per AUS

 Switching To Other Loan Programs

 Just because borrowers cannot get AUS Approval on conventional loans does not mean they cannot get an AUS Approval with other loan programs.
 Borrowers who cannot get an AUS Approval on Conventional Loans can see if they can switch to FHA Loans.
-Or they may consider non-qm loans.
-For more information on this topic or need help in qualifying for a mortgage with a direct lender with no overlays, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Or they may consider non-QM loans.
+For more information on this topic or need help in qualifying for a mortgage with a mortgage company licensed in multiple states with no lender overlays, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
 Or email us at firstname.lastname@example.org.
-We are available 7 days a week, evenings, weekends, and holidays.
+Not only are we nationally known for not having lender overlays on government and conventional loans but Gustan Cho Associates is known for its dozens of non-QM and alternative loan programs.
+We are known to be a one-stop mortgage lending shop.
+Gustan Cho Associates has dozens of lending partnerships with non-QM wholesale lenders.
+The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.